mtd1278/malloc/README.md

 * Performance
 * Heap
 * Max heap size
 7. A report must be generated with the findings.
+At a minimum the report must contain:
+* Executive summary
+* Description of the algorithms implemented.
+* Test implementation
+* Test results for all five candidates ( malloc and your four algorithm implementations )
+* Explanation and interpretation of the results including any anomalies in the test results.
+* Conclusion.
+The report must be submitted as a PDF file.
+Any other formats will result in a grade of 0 for the report.
 The rubric for grading your report is contained within the rubric directory.

 ## Important Warning